-Scientific editors are Christophe Cudennec (International Association of Hydrological Sciences, IAHS), Jeff Key (NOAA, UW-Madison), Douglas MacAyeal, (University of Chicago) and Tómas Jóhannesson (Icelandic Meteorological Office, IMO), Mats Granskog (Norsk Polar Institute), Isabelle Gärtner-Roer (University of Zurich), Lauren Vargo (Victoria University of Wellington), Karen Alley (University of Manitoba), David Rounce (Carnegie Mellon University).
+Scientific editors are Christophe Cudennec (International Association of Hydrological Sciences, IAHS), Jeff Key (NOAA, UW-Madison), Douglas MacAyeal, (University of Chicago) and Tómas Jóhannesson (Icelandic Meteorological Office, IMO), Mats Granskog (Norsk Polar Institute), Isabelle Gärtner-Roer (University of Zurich), Lauren Vargo (Victoria University of Wellington), Karen Alley (University of Manitoba), David Rounce (Carnegie Mellon University), Luke Copland (University of Ottawa).
 Further editors will be appointed as needed.

 Schedule for publication: